-Ceramics designers create designs for a range of pottery objects that are then made by shaping and firing clay.
-These objects can include:
+Ceramics designers create designs for a range of pottery objects that are then made by shaping and firing clay

 - wall and floor tiles.

 If you work for a large company, you'll interpret a product brief and turn it into a commercially successful design for mass production.